olivierbJAVA/OC-DA_JAVA-P7-Poseidon/README.md

 The tool Logback is used for logging.
 Logs are sent to the console and to a file.
 You can configure the logging to your own needs by using the configuration file : *logback.xml*.

-Each request and result to endpoints are loggued.
+Each request and result for endpoints are logged.

 ### Tests

-Tests are included, you can run them using JUnit runner (`Run as JUnit test`) or using Maven (`Run as Maven test`).
+Tests are included for each layer.
+You can run them using JUnit runner (`Run as JUnit test`) or using Maven (`Run as Maven test`).